-An Investment Policy was approved by the MGB on the 22 May 2017.
+An Investment Policy was approved by the MGB on the 22 May 2017; this policy was updated and approved by the MGB on 5 September 2018.

 The aim of the policy is to ensure funds that the Trust does not immediately need to cover anticipated expenditure are invested to maximise its income but with minimal risk.
 The aim is to research where funds may be deposited applying prudency in ensuring there is minimum risk.
 The Trustees do not consider the investment of surplus funds as a primary activity, rather as good stewardship and as and when circumstances allow.